Updated Jan. 24, 2022

-A newer strain of COVID-19 is causing concern as cases are rising in California and across the U.S. The Delta variant, which originated in India, began spreading more rapidly and making news around the middle of June.
-Now, health experts are warning of another surger of COVID-19.
-Here's what health experts have learned about the Delta variant:
+The delta variant, which originated in India, began spreading rapidly and making news around the middle of June 2021.
+Here's what health experts have learned about the delta variant:

 UC Davis Health physicians have noted that a number of younger patients, when they come in with critical illness, say that they wish they would have gotten the COVID-19 vaccine.
 Many patients have told their physicians, "Why did I not get the vaccine?" or "Why did I not listen?"

-Many health experts across the country are wearing masks themselves even though they're fully vaccinated against COVID-19.
+Health experts across the country are wearing masks themselves even though they're fully vaccinated to protect against the delta variant and other COVID-19 mutations.
 They're also advising vaccinated people to avoid large gatherings and mask up indoors where the vaccination status of other people is unknown.